-Women’s Studies introduces the past and present achievements and experiences of women from an interdisciplinary and global perspective.
-The courses explore the decisive role that gender has played and continues to play in human societies and contributes to an understanding of women’s lives.
-Knowledge derived from women’s studies courses will enable people to analyze current problems that women face in the areas of employment, the family, domestic violence, health and the legal system.
+Women’s and Gender Studies employs an interdisciplinary and global perspective to examine gender as it intersects with race, class, ethnicity, sexuality, religion, and ability.
+Students learn collaboratively to challenge systemic oppression and examine privilege.
+Women’s and Gender studies courses allow students to develop skills useful in both their studies and their communities as they analyze current problems in areas such as employment, the family, health, and the legal system.
+The program emphasizes feminist and anti-racist instruction that promotes social justice and change.
 Since women comprise more than half of the world’s population, an understanding of their experiences, history, needs and abilities is an asset to students considering careers in such fields as education, social service, government, business, law, the ministry, journalism, health occupations and childcare.

-All women’s studies courses meet Associate of Arts Oregon Transfer degree (AAOT) requirements.
+All Women’s and Gender studies courses meet Associate of Arts Oregon Transfer degree (AAOT) requirements.
 WS 101 may be taken for either arts and letters credit, or social science credit.

-The Women’s Studies Focus Award at PCC prepares students for entry into Women’s Studies Programs at the bachelor’s degree level.
-In Oregon these programs can be found at Portland State University, University of Oregon, Oregon State University, and Lewis & Clark College.
+The Women’s and Gender Studies Focus Award at PCC prepares students for entry into Women’s and Gender Studies Programs at the bachelor’s degree level.
+In Oregon, these programs can be found at Portland State University, University of Oregon, Oregon State University, and Lewis & Clark College.

-Students must complete 12 credits of Women’s Studies courses to receive a focus award.
-Students who have completed the requirements for the Award should apply at http://www.pcc.edu/programs/womens-studies/womens-studies-focus-award.html.
+Students must complete 12 credits of Women’s and Gender Studies courses to receive a focus award.
+Students who have completed the requirements for the Award should apply at www.pcc.edu/programs/womens-studies/womens-studies-focus-award.html.
 For more information please contact: email@example.com

 |WS 101||Women's Studies||4|